kvrohit/blog/posts/flicker-free-dark-mode.md

 });
 ```

 Cool.
 But is it flicker free?
-Have a go at it then, click that toggle on the top-right hand corner and visit various pages in this site and see if the page loads keep up with the setting.
+Have a go at it then, click that toggle on the top-right hand corner, visit various pages and see for yourself.

 ## Credits

-Well, people way smarter that me have already tackled this, I am mearly inspired by them.
+People way smarter than me have already tackled this, I am mearly inspired by them.
 Hope you are too.

 1. [https://ryanfeigenbaum.com/dark-mode/](https://ryanfeigenbaum.com/dark-mode/)
 2. [https://css-tricks.com/lets-say-you-were-going-to-write-a-blog-post-about-dark-mode/](https://css-tricks.com/lets-say-you-were-going-to-write-a-blog-post-about-dark-mode/)